cristagregg/st558_project2/ST558-Project-2.md

                     tuneGrid = data.frame(boost_grid))
 ```

-A total of 27 models were evaluated each differing by the combination of
+A total of 27 models were evaluated.
+Each differing by the combination
-boosting parameters.
+of boosting parameters.
 The results are show below:

 ``` r
 print(boost_fit)